jacobvarner/hoops-jacobvarner/_posts/2020-2-28-auburn-basketball-games-around-the-country-and-world.md

 ### Auburn Basketball by City

-Auburn basketball has played in 131 different cities in 114 different seasons of basketball going all the way back to the 1905-1906 season.
+Auburn basketball has played in 131 different cities in 114 different seasons of basketball going back to the 1905-1906 season.
 Auburn is undefeated in 30 of those cities and winless in 33 of them.

-For the most part, Auburn has played most of their games in current SEC cities.
+For the most part, Auburn has played most of its games in current SEC cities.
 Auburn has played 50 or more games in Lexington (53), Knoxville (60), Tuscaloosa (62), Oxford (66), Starkville (70), Baton Rouge (74), Gainesville (77), Athens
 (86), Birmingham (88), Nashville (91), Atlanta (113), and Auburn (1,197).